Renewable Energy Projects

 Laramie Fire Station 3 Solar Array and EV Car Charging Station Project

-Laramie Fire Station 3 will soon generate its own clean, renewable power thanks to a funding award from Rocky Mountain Power’s Blue Sky program participants.
-The funding will support the installation of a 25kW solar array and an electric vehicle charging station in west Laramie.
+In 2022 the The City of Laramie was a proud recipient of a funding award from Rocky Mountain Power’s Blue Sky program participants to support the Laramie Fire Station 3 25kW solar array and electric vehicle charging station in west Laramie.
 The City of Laramie is committed to the reduction of carbon emissions from municipal operations through Resolution 2020-14.

-“We are thrilled that we were selected for this award and so grateful to Rocky Mountain Power’s Blue Sky participants who made it possible,” said Erin O’Doherty, Ward 2 City Council Member.
+In August of 2022 the solar array and electric vehicle charging station was completed and put into service.
+“We are thrilled that we were selected for this award and so grateful to Rocky Mountain Power’s Blue Sky participants who made it possible.” said Erin O’Doherty, Ward 2 City Council Member.
 “This 25kW solar array and EV car charging station project is not only a win for the environment but for the local community, too.
 By generating our own electricity, we’ll save on energy costs — and that means we can dedicate more of our budget to our capital projects and operations.”

 Laramie Community Recreation and Ice & Event Center Solar Energy Projects